TEL: Low-Latency Failover Traffic Engineering in Data Plane: Proof-Of-Concept

 To obtain the available bandwidth information, we need the number of bytes sent since the last probe packet plus the previous and current packets' timestamps.
 This information is cloned to the controller for the available bandwidth measurements.
 Afterward, we calculate the link utilization information at the controller.
 We use P4 registers in each switch to store the number of transmitted bytes and the packet timestamps—the value of these registers updates when a new probe packet enters a switch.

-\textbf{Handling failure. } When a failure occurs on a link, the corresponding bit to the status of that link should be to set to 1.
-We use \textit{path\_status} metadata to carry the status of egress port for the packet.
-The packets are forwarded according to the value of this metadata, either using a primary or backup path.
+\textbf{Handling failure. } When a failure occurs on a link, the corresponding bit to that link's status should be set to 0.
+We use \textit{path\_status} metadata to carry the status of the egress port for the packet.
+The packets are forwarded according to this metadata's value, either using a primary or backup path.
 The packets match with \textit{path\_status} metadata along with the \textit{flow\_set} ID in \textit{table\_2}.
 Then, the packet is forwarded to the proper egress port accordingly.

+\begin{review} \textbf{\systemnameDC implementation.} We implement \systemnameDC in P4 using \textit{two} tables.
+The first table is used to assign a failure ID (\texttt{FID}) to each failure based on the port status. \systemnameDC uses the second table to forward the packet to an egress port based on \texttt{FID}.
+For example, if a switch has four ports \texttt{<1,2,3,4>}, then we indicate each port's status with one bit, i.e., 1 to indicate the port is up and 0 to show the port is down.
+We use \texttt{FID} in the second table to find the \texttt{FWD\_SET} that is a list of candidate active ports to forward the packets.
+A random number within the list of \texttt{FWD\_SET} is chosen to use as the final egress port to steer the traffic of failed link.